tarafelzien/bookwormArchives/README.md

 The functionality was a long process, but once I figured out the mySQL database, it was fairly simple working with sessions and the functions I created in dao.php.

 Take note, that bookwormArchives has a bug.
 When you add the same book to the database and then try to delete them, it won't delete either of the books.
-I am currently working on a way to fix that by ensuring that a book can only be inserted once in the database.
+I am currently working on a way to fix by ensuring that a book can only be inserted once in the database.
 I can also do some debugging and find why it won't delete both books through the deleteBook method in the dao.php file.